Tuesday, October 28, 2025

 The bell rang the end of the last period of the first day of classes, and I pulled the practice sheet of paper from the platen of the Selectric typewriter in front of me, slipped it into the class folder, and tried not to be obvious about watching Sapphire collecting her books in the front row.

-It didn't look like there was going to be a gap in her conversation with the girl sitting next to her, so I put my books together, stood up, and moved between the desks, making sure I would pass her desk.
+It didn't look like there was going to be a gap in her conversation with the girl sitting next to her any time soon, so I decided I shouldn't wait.
+I put my books together, stood up, and moved between the desks, making sure I would pass her desk.

 She stood up and glanced my way as I approached.